 2. Prep fish and crust.

 Place sea bass fillets in prepared pan.
 In a small bowl, combine the nuts, sugar, lemon juice, dill and pepper.
-Spoon the mixture evenly over each fillet, pressing down to adhere.
+Spoon the nut mixture evenly over each fillet, pressing down to adhere.

 3. Bake.